ddamato/damato.design/content/layout-tokens.md

 The layout design tokens come in a single group (**genitive**, relating to each other) which can be applied in the page or within components.

 Unlike color and typography, spacing has been curated without a separate layer of component (**locative**, determined by placement) token values.
 This is because the spacing values will not only affect the components but also how the components are arranged on the page.
 There is no conceivable method to generally name and define where these spacing values would be applied outside of the component library.
+Additionally, if design tokens outside of this system followed these patterns, they should also include namespacing (a prefix) to differentiate from other variables that may appear in the application.

 ### Genitive Layout Tokens
 These tokens describe the general family that possess all the layout values as human-readable names.
 They can be applied anywhere spacing or elevation needs to be defined.